Tutorials UPDATED: 12 January 2025

 Try our Award-Winning WordPress Hosting today!

-All that being said, it is essential that you take precautionary measures to prevent HTTP 404 pages, both internally and externally.
-But first, you have to identify the problem.
+That said, it is essential to take precautionary measures to prevent HTTP 404 pages, both internally and externally.
+The first step is identifying the problem.

-Fortunately, there are free tools available out there to support you in finding the broken links that trigger the 404 errors on your website.
-Let’s see some useful stuff.
+Fortunately, there are free tools to help you find the broken links causing 404 errors on your site.
+Here’s how:

 Google Search Console

-When logged in to your Google account, go to the Google Search Console overview page.
-In the upper left, choose the domain of the website you want to check.
+Log in to your Google account and navigate to the Google Search Console overview page.
+Select the domain you want to check from the upper left.

 Other popular free tools that can help you with this are Google Analytics, W3C Link Checker, Deadlinkchecker, and ATOMSEO.